Santa Ana winds: In popular culture

 Santa Ana winds are widely believed to affect people's moods and behavior.
 The Santa Ana winds are commonly portrayed in fiction as being responsible for a tense, uneasy, wrathful mood among Angelenos.
+The winds blow things over and "make loud noises," which can set people on edge.
 As The New York Times put it in 2003, "a dry, hot Santa Ana often symbolizes an unnamable menace lying just beneath the sun-shot surface of California life."
-According to the Pasadena Public Library book blog, the winds notably appear in Richard Henry Dana's Two Years Before the Mast, the Philip Marlowe story "Red Wind" by Raymond Chandler, Joan Didion's essays about Los Angeles, twice ("Los Angeles Notebook", and "Some Dreamers of the Golden Dream"), The Husband by Dean Koontz, White Oleander by Janet Fitch, and Less than Zero by Bret Easton Ellis.
+According to the Pasadena Public Library book blog, the winds notably appear in Richard Henry Dana's Two Years Before the Mast, the Philip Marlowe story "Red Wind" by Raymond Chandler, three essays by Joan Didion ("Some Dreamers of the Golden Dream" and "Los Angeles Notebook", both included in her 1968 book Slouching Towards Bethlehem, and "Fire Season", included in her 1992 book After Henry), The Husband by Dean Koontz, White Oleander by Janet Fitch, and Less than Zero by Bret Easton Ellis.
 In Thomas Pynchon's 2009 "California novel" Inherent Vice the winds make an appearance and, per one scholar, "the obligatory noir description of their effects appears on page 98."

 Los Angeles Times columnist David L. Ulin commented, "...for writers such as Didion and Chandler, the Santa Ana is an emblem of disruption because, for them, Los Angeles is a disrupted world.
-We can take issue with that impression of the city; I sometimes do and sometimes don’t.
+We can take issue with that impression of the city; I sometimes do and sometimes don't.
 But when the Santa Ana starts to blow, I invariably grow edgy...unable, in the most concrete sense, to settle myself down."

-Some of this experienced vibe shift is likely due to the very real increase of static electricity in dry conditions.
+Some of this experienced mood shift is likely due to the increase of static electricity in dry conditions.
 California folklore therefore credits the winds with "strange luminosity in the form of sparks and glows that accompany the winds" and an excess of "positive ions, disrupting health, well-being, and temperament."